PedroVinicius/ewallet/README.md

 ## System Requirements and Installation

 e-Wallet was built and tested in an Unix environment.
-Non unix environments aren't supported at this moment¹.
-In order to install it, you have to choose from one of the following options:
+Non unix environments aren't supported at this moment.
+Before getting started, you are required to install [PostgreSQL](https://www.postgresql.org/) and [RVM](https://rvm.io/).

+Once you have fullfilled the prerequisites, go forward and:

-1 - Using Docker Compose (recommended)
+1 - Run `rvm install 2.6.1`

-`docker-compose up`

-2 - Installing all dependencies by yourself
+2 - Run `rvm gemset create ewallet`

+3 - Run `gem install bundler --no-doc`

+4 - Run `bundle install`

+5 - Config the database by moving the `config/database.sample.yml` to `config/database.yml` and changing it according to your settings (remember to create the PostgreSQL database first).

+6 - Generate a key pair by running `bin/keygen` from the app root directory.

+7 - Point the absolute path for both the private and public key generated in the previous step within a `.env` file and place it at the app root directory.

+The variables have to be named as:

+`PRIVATE_KEY_PATH='<ABS-PATH>`

+`PUBLIC_KEY_PATH='<ABS-PATH>'`

+8 - Run `bundle exec rake db:migrate`

+9 - Run `rackup`

+Here your app will be running on port :9292.

 ## API Endpoints

-Register a new user
+All endpoints respond with json format.
+We don't suport other formats at this moment.

+First of all, you need to create an user:

 ```http
 POST /users HTTP/1.1